How Real-Time Data and AI Are Reshaping Farming Decisions Worldwide

 Today, Clayton leverages his unique blend of field experience and marketing expertise to bridge the gap between traditional ag and innovative communication.
 As the Founder and CEO of Atlas Media Group, he focuses on elevating the industry’s voice through creative, forward-thinking strategies.

-With his deep understanding of both agriculture and digital marketing, he shared grounded, experience-driven insights on AgTech, the evolution of ag marketing, and what it will take to truly move the industry forward.
+With his deep understanding of both innovation for sustainable agriculture and digital marketing, he shared grounded, experience-driven insights on AgTech, the evolution of ag marketing, and what it will take to truly move the industry forward.

 So I started Atlas Media Group.
 We work exclusively with ag companies. no exceptions.
-We do social, video, and influencer marketing. all geared toward younger generations in agriculture.
+We do social, video, and influencer marketing. all geared toward younger generations in importance of innovation in agriculture.
 The whole purpose is to share Ag’s story and build a team that’s passionate about doing it right.

 Clayton Lind: It’s hard to get into ag because there’s so much to learn. the terminology, the complexity.
 You can’t just walk in and get it all.
 You’re not going to build a rocket on day one.
 Farming is very much the same way.
 Even now, I feel like I know less every day because I keep discovering how much more there is.